bnzbnz/JsonX3/README.md

     StringListNotManaged : TJSONableStringList; // NOT MANAGED : You have to take care of the Creation/Destruction of this Object;
   end;                                          // It will still be serialized/deserialized and created if necessary (clone for ex.)

-  MyList :=  TJSONableStringList.Create; // In your code, create and use your Object ...Fill the List
+  MyList :=  TJSONableStringList.Create; // In your code, create and use your own Object ...Fill the List

   Obj := TDemoContainer.Create; // Create the container